 We find ourselves in week 2 of the counting.
-For many of us, life is extremely busy.
-Have we stopped to count the Omer?
-Have we counted the day and considered where we are at right now?
+For many of us, life is extremely busy and we are often consumed by what needs to be done.

 2nd day of Creation – Hashem separates the mayim from the shamayim

-On day 2 HaShem separated the upper waters from the lower waters.
-This separation on day 2 is not declared as good.
-It is only on day 3 when there was a gathering of the land and water masses into seas and oceans that HaShem declared it was good.
+On Day 2 of Creation, HaShem separated the upper waters from the lower waters.
+This separation on day 2 was not declared as good.
+It was only on day 3 when there was a gathering of the land and water masses into seas and oceans that HaShem declared it was good.
 So, what does this mean for us on this journey of sanctification?

 We know that it is good to be separated from our sin and in fact the word holy means to be set apart.
 It is good for us to step away from the world and its ways but we must bring this process into fullness and ensure that after a time of separation we are gathered back into the goodness of Father’s glory.
-Just as the Isrealites were separated from Egypt to be gathered at the base of Mt Sinai to receive the fullness of His Word so must we manage our processes of separation with gathering.
+Just as the Israelites were separated from Egypt to be gathered at the foot of Mt Sinai to receive the fullness of His Word, so should we manage our processes of separation with gathering.
 Our God is a God of unity!

-Let us focus this week on the things that we do truly need to separate from in our lives.
-These things are all those things that separate us from the presence of the Ruach HaKodesh and all the things that keep us from the study of HaShem’s Word.
+Let us focus this week on the things that we do truly need to separate from in our lives, all those things that separate us from the presence of the Ruach HaKodesh and all the things that keep us from the study of HaShem’s Word.

 Ezra 6:21 The people of Isra’el who had returned from the exile and all those who had renounced the filthy practices of the nations living in the land in order to seek Adonai the God of Isra’el, ate [the Pesach lamb]

 - What do you need to separate from this week?